daos-stack/daos/doc/user/acl.md

 * The base size of an ACE is 256 bytes.
 * If the ACE principal is *not* one of the special principals:
-  * Add the length of the identity string + 1.
+  * Add the length of the principal string + 1.
   * If that value is not 64-byte aligned, round up to the nearest 64 byte boundary.